AdobeDocs/experience-manager-cloud-service.en/help/implementing/dispatcher/caching.md

 ## Dispatcher Cache Invalidation {#disp}

-In general, it should not be necessary to invalidate the dispatcher cache.
-Instead you should rely on the dispatcher refreshing its cache when content is being republished, and the CDN respecting cache expiration headers.
+In general, it will not be necessary to invalidate the dispatcher cache.
+Instead you should rely on the dispatcher refreshing its cache when content is being republished and the CDN respecting cache expiration headers.

 ### Dispatcher Cache Invalidation during Activation/Deactivation {#cache-activation-deactivation}